 Things to Consider When Looking for an Annuity

-- If you aren’t sure whether an annuity is the best option for you, consider talking with a financial advisor – an expert who can help you invest according to your goals and overall financial picture.
-A matching tool like SmartAsset’s SmartAdvisor can help you find a person to work with to meet your needs.
-First you answer a series of questions about your situation and your goals.
-Then the program narrows down thousands of advisors to three fiduciaries who meet your needs.
-You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
-This allows you to find a good fit while doing much of the hard work for you.
+- If you aren’t sure whether an annuity is the best option for you, consider talking with a financial advisor.
+These experts can help you invest according to your goals and overall financial picture.
+SmartAsset’s financial advisor matching tool can help you find an advisor to work with who meets your needs.
+All you have to do is answer a series of questions about your situation and goals.
+Then the program narrows down thousands of advisors to up to three fiduciaries in your area.

 - Low- and moderate-income individuals might hear that it’s a good idea to invest after-tax dollars in an annuity.
 The idea is that you pay tax now because you expect to be in a higher income bracket when you retire.
-There’s nothing wrong with this thinking.
-(This is actually the same reason that investing in a Roth IRA is a good idea for many people.)
-The trouble is that you might not get the best returns if you fund an annuity with after-tax dollars.
-So if you’re looking to invest after-tax money for retirement, consider other options.
+While there’s nothing wrong with this thinking, the trouble is that you might not get the best returns if you fund an annuity with after-tax dollars.
+So if you’re looking to invest after-tax money for retirement, take a look at other options.